 {\it \textbf{Conclusions.}---} From the studies reported here, using state-of-the-art lepton pair emissivities and sophisticated (3+1)-dimensional dissipative fluid dynamical modeling, it is clear that the electromagnetic radiation measured in relativistic nuclear collisions fulfills its promise of providing penetrating tomographic information of the strongly interacting medium, particularly in serving as a thermometer for the early-stage QGP.
 Complementary to the findings in Ref.~\cite{Giacalone:2019ldn} that established the general correlation between initial state energy and measured particle multiplicities, as well as in Ref.~\cite{Du:2022yok} where the initial baryon density was constrained using rapidity-dependent directed flows, our research provides a solid means of probing the phase diagram of hot and dense nuclear matter, via the slope of dilepton spectra in the IMR and at several beam energies and centrality classes.
 As such, our research contributes to filling in an essential piece of the puzzle, enhancing our understanding of QCD matter and its manifestation in heavy-ion experiments.

 {\it \textbf{Acknowledgements.}---} We acknowledge very useful conversations with Bailey Forster, Han Gao, and Jean-Fran\c{c}ois Paquet.
-This work was funded in part by the U. S. Department of Energy (DOE), under grant No.~DE-FG02-00ER41132 (G. J.), and in part by the Natural Sciences and Engineering Research Council of Canada (J. C., L. D., C. G., S. J.).
-Computations were made on the B\'eluga supercomputer system from McGill University, managed by Calcul Qu\'ebec and Digital Research Alliance of Canada.
+This work was funded in part by the U. S. Department of Energy (DOE), under grant No. DE-FG02-00ER41132 (G.~J.), in part by the Agence Nationale de la Recherche, under grant ANR-22-CE31-0018 (AUTOTHERM) (G.~J.), and in part by the Natural Sciences and Engineering Research Council of Canada (J.~C., L.~D., C.~G., S.~J.).
+Computations were made on the B\'eluga supercomputer system from McGill University, managed by Calcul Qu\'ebec and the Digital Research Alliance of Canada.